-If you lived in Mozambique instead of United States, you would:
+If you moved to Mozambique from the United States, you would:

 MAKE 97.7% LESS MONEY EVERY YEAR

 MOZAMBIQUE ($1,200.00 per capita)